 For diligence engagements, internal investigations, expert support, and matters where the deliverable is information or analysis rather than a recovery outcome.
 Rates and scopes are negotiated per engagement.

-Tell us about the matter.
+To discuss a matter, reach out by phone or email.
 We respond within one business day.
 Engagements accepted nationally.